JoeMingT/The-Storyteller-Website/README.md

 Essentially this is a compilation of future features, ideas, and items that will be good to include for the website whether for extra user-friendliness, accessibility, or even documentation purposes.

--   [ ] Add a Custom 404 Page
+-   [x] Add a Custom 404 Page
--   [ ] Add a Modal Feature that displays more information regarding a member when clicking on the portrait in OurTeam
--   [ ] Consider using NextImage for optimizing the SelectedGallery images
+-   [x] Consider using NextImage for optimizing the SelectedGallery images (Done as much as I could)
--   [ ] Rework some of the designs to make it more stand out
+-   [x] Rework some of the designs to make it more stand out (Dropped)
 -   [ ] Add a logger for the application to log any problems and errors encountered
 -   [ ] Consider migrating to a self-created / self-hosted backend, where most info is stored in database while the images are stored in Google Drive itself
 -   [x] Add a Contact Us Page
 -   [x] Add a Search Result Function / Feature for the Gallery
--   [ ] Add a Category Field and Filter by Category for the Gallery
+-   [x] Add a Category Field and Filter by Category for the Gallery (Dropped, Maybe in future)
 -   [ ] Test for Apple Device compatibility (iPhone, iPad, etc.)
 -   [x] Bug: When There's no Gallery in database, the display is wrong.
 -   [ ] Bug: When no ImgSrc for Our Team, it will display a text.
 Should display a default profile picture image.